 Mrs. Cox has served on numerous College of Nursing councils and committees.
 She is active in professional and community organizations.
 She is a member of ANA, SCNA and Sigma Theta Tau.
 She has served on the State Board of Nursing Advisory Committee, Nurse Practitioner Advanced Practice Groups, ANA Congressional District Coordinator, SC Cancer Alliance, Boy Scouts of American, USC Educational Trust Committee, Families Helping Families, Faculty Advisor for USC Sigma Alpha Omega sorority, Girl Scouts of American and Early Intervention Technical Assistance Collaborative Council.
 She has served as a volunteer provider of services for Senior Companion, Foster Grandparent Program, Read Out and Read, Epworth Children’s Home, American Cancer Society, Lee County Health Fair, Shelters and Free Clinics both in Columbia and Charleston areas.

 Mrs. Cox has practiced in numerous primary health care settings in both urban and rural areas.
 She has practiced in private practices, medical clinics, free clinics, shelters, health fairs and long-term care facility as an advanced practice registered nurse.
-She practices at the College of Nursing's Children and Family Health Care Center and a private practice.
+She practices at the College of Nursing's Carolina Family Practice and a private practice.
 She sees a variety of patients presenting for acute and chronic health problems.
 She especially likes women’s health care issues and educating patients on health prevention/promotion.
 She also is an educational provider for clinical breast exams and provider in the Best Chance Network for breast and cervical cancer screening.

 Mrs. Cox has submitted grants on several topics inclusive job satisfaction among nurse practitioners, homelessness and cancer screening.
 Funded research includes an American Nurses Foundation (ANF) grant for job satisfaction among nurse practitioners and an American Cancer Society grant for cancer screening.
 She has conducted research on health behaviors both in clinic settings and a homeless shelter.